0000 DISTRICT PHILOSOPHY OF EDUCATION

 1. The characterizations and examples below are intended to serve as a general guide for individuals in determining whether to file a complaint of discrimination or harassment, and should not be construed to add or limit the rights individuals and entities possess as a matter of law.

 2. Discrimination is, generally, the practice of conferring or denying privileges on the basis of membership in a legally protected class.
-Discriminatory actions may include, but are not limited to denying an individual access to facilities or educational benefits on the basis of his/her membership in a protected class or impermissibly instituting policies or practices that disproportionately and adversely impact members of a protected class.
+Discriminatory actions may include, but are not limited to denying an individual access to facilities or educational benefits on the basis of their membership in a protected class or impermissibly instituting policies or practices that disproportionately and adversely impact members of a protected class.

-3. Harassment generally consists of subjecting an individual, on the basis of his/her membership in a protected class, to conduct and/or communications that are sufficiently severe, pervasive, or persistent as to have the purpose or effect of creating an intimidating, hostile, or offensive environment, substantially or unreasonably interfering with an individual’s work or a student’s educational performance, opportunities, benefits, or well-being, or otherwise adversely affecting an individual’s educational opportunities.
+3. Harassment generally consists of subjecting an individual, on the basis of their membership in a protected class, to conduct and/or communications that are sufficiently severe, pervasive, or persistent as to have the purpose or effect of creating an intimidating, hostile, or offensive environment, substantially or unreasonably interfering with an individual’s work or a student’s educational performance, opportunities, benefits, or well-being, or otherwise adversely affecting an individual’s educational opportunities.

-4. Harassment can include unwelcome verbal, written, or physical conduct which offends, denigrates, or belittles an individual because of his/her membership in a protected class.
+4. Harassment can include unwelcome verbal, written, or physical conduct which offends, denigrates, or belittles an individual because of thier membership in a protected class.
 Such conduct includes, but is not limited to derogatory remarks, jokes, demeaning comments or behavior, slurs, mimicking, name calling, graffiti, innuendo, gestures, physical contact, stalking, threatening, bullying, extorting, or the display or circulation of written materials or pictures.

 Section II: Complaints

 The Board of Education has an affirmative duty to maintain a school district free from all forms of discrimination (including discrimination and harassment on the basis of sex).
-Any person who believes he or she has been the target of discrimination, including discrimination on the basis of sex, by a student, district employee, or third party related to the school is required to report complaints as soon as possible after the incident(s) in order to enable the District to effectively investigate and resolve the complaint.
+Any person who believes they have been the target of discrimination, including discrimination on the basis of sex, by a student, district employee, or third party related to the school is required to report complaints as soon as possible after the incident(s) in order to enable the District to effectively investigate and resolve the complaint.
 In addition, all District employees are expected to promptly report harassment and discrimination that they observe or have reason to be aware of.
 Complainants are encouraged to submit the complaint in writing; however, complaints may be made verbally.
 Complaints should be filed with the principal of the building to which the employee or student is assigned or the District’s Civil Rights Compliance Officer(s).
 The District’s Civil Rights Compliance Officer(s) can be contacted at the following address, telephone number, and email address:

-Susan M. Swartz, Superintendent of Schools
+Susan M. Swartz, Superintendent

 900 Preddice Parkway